hyperledger/caliper/CONTRIBUTING.md

 * [caliper-publish](packages/caliper-publish/): Utility CLI for publishing Caliper to NPM and DockerHub.
 * [caliper-tests-integration](packages/caliper-tests-integration/): Collection of CI integration tests.

+## Testing Methodologies

+This section outlines the testing methodologies that this project follows, including both unit-level and integration-level testing.

-### Testing Methodologies
+### Unit Level Testing

-This section provides important information about testing this project.
-It includes dependencies used for testing and detailed instructions on how to add conforming tests.
+Unit testing focuses on testing individual packages in isolation.
+The tests are typically located within a test folder at the same level as the corresponding lib folder, mirroring the structure of the lib folder for easy navigation.
+This setup ensures that each component of the code is verified independently, confirming that it behaves as expected without interference from other parts of the system.

-#### Testing Dependencies and Their Use
+#### Unit Testing Dependencies and Their Use

+The following are the recommended testing modules for this project.
+While these tools are commonly used in the current codebase, other appropriate tools may be used as long as they facilitate effective testing.

 * [mockery](https://www.npmjs.com/package/mockery): Mockery is a simple module for mocking Node.js modules during testing.
 It allows you to replace real modules with mocks or stubs.